Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Euphaedra mirabilis (female, upper and underside)

-sinuosa species group.
+Sinuosa species group.
 There are two species within this group currently recorded at Semuliki: E. diffusa and E. sinuosa.
-Both species again are not sampled frequently and are rare.
+Both species again were not sampled frequently and are uncommon.

 Euphaedra diffusa (male, upper and underside)